 \section{Abstract}

-\textit{Hypothesis}: Even a small fraction of nanoparticles in fluids affects the splashing behavior of a droplet upon impact on a smooth surface.\\ \textit{Experiments}: Nanofluid drop impact onto a smooth sapphire substrate is experimentally investigated over wide ranges of Reynolds ($10^2<\Re<10^4$) and Weber ($50<\We<500$) numbers for several nanofluid concentrations ($0.01\%<\phi<1\%$) using high-speed photography.
-Nanofluid suspensions are prepared at different nanoparticle concentrations by diluting a commercial \Al-water nanofluid without dispersants in aqueous glycerol.
-Every sample is experimentally characterized in terms of density, viscosity, and surface tension to demonstrate the observed outcomes on the We-Re maps.\\ \textit{Findings}: The non-monotonous behavior of the spreading-to-splashing boundary remains the same for nanofluids.
-However, nanofluids influence this boundary either positively or negatively depending on the Reynolds number; the nanofluids suppress splashing at high Reynolds numbers whereas they promote splashing at low Reynolds numbers.
-We have explained this behavior caused by the addition of nanoparticles as resulting from an increase in the lamella expansion speed during the initial spreading stage.
-Finally, we developed an empirical relationship to describe the dependence of the splashing threshold to the nanoparticle concentration for the first time. \\
+\textit{Hypothesis}: Even a small fraction of nanoparticles in fluids affects the splashing behavior of a droplet upon impact on a smooth surface.\\ \textit{Experiments}: Nanofluid drop impact onto a smooth sapphire substrate is experimentally investigated over wide ranges of Reynolds ($10^2<\Re<10^4$) and Weber ($50<\We<500$) numbers for three nanofluid mass concentrations (0.01\%, 0.1\%, 1\%) using high-speed photography.
+Nanofluids are prepared by diluting a commercial \Al-water nanofluid in aqueous glycerol solutions without dispersants.
+In total, 30 samples are prepared and 1799 data points are acquired.
+Every sample is experimentally characterized prior to droplet impact measurements in terms of stability, density, viscosity, and surface tension to demonstrate the observed outcomes on the We-Re maps.
+Each droplet impact condition is repeated at least 3 times to ensure good repeatability.\\ \textit{Findings}: The non-monotonic behavior of the spreading-to-splashing transition remains the same for nanofluids.
+However, nanofluids influence this boundary by promoting splashing at low Reynolds numbers.
+We explain this behavior by increased lamella spreading speed and lift during the lamella spreading stage.
+Finally, we develop an empirical correlation which describes the splashing threshold dependency on nanoparticle concentration for the first time.. \\